TheStig294/100-more-randomats-pack-1/README.md

 7. Gun Game 3.0 - Periodically gives everyone buyable items!
 8. Deathly Chaos - Triggers a randomat when someone dies
 9. Fastest Finger - First person to type a randomat name in chat triggers it!
-10. The Bucket - Spawns a bucket on the map that kills on touch!

 # Randomats